American Relief for Poland, District 33 (Chicago, Illinois) records

-In 1936 the three leading Polish American organizations -- the Polish National Alliance (PNA), the Polish Roman Catholic Union (PRCU) and the Polish Women’s Alliance (PWA) -- created the Polish American Council (Rada Polonii Amerykanskeicj), designed to provide humanitarian assistance to needy members of Polonia.
-With the outbreak of World War II and the invasion of Poland in September, 1939, the Rada underwent a quick reorganization, in order to provide the fighting country with humanitarian aid in the most effective way.
+In 1936 the three leading Polish American organizations -- the Polish National Alliance (PNA), the Polish Roman Catholic Union (PRCU) and the Polish Women’s Alliance (PWA) -- created the Polish American Council (Rada Polonii Amerykanskiej), designed to provide humanitarian assistance to needy members of Polonia.
+With the outbreak of World War II and the invasion of Poland in September of 1939, the Rada underwent a quick reorganization, in order to provide the fighting country with humanitarian aid in the most effective way.
 It included not only agencies and parishes, but relief committees which instantly sprang up around Polish American communities in the United States.
 An extraordinary meeting of the Rada took place on October 19, 1939, and since that moment, the Rada united all Polonia’s relief efforts under its auspices, becoming one of the first American ethnic organization of that kind.

-The President of the Rada was Francis X. Swictlik, Dean of the School of Law of Marquette University, and Censor of the PNA, and the officers of the Rada represented major Polish-American organizations, such as the PNA, the PRCU, the PWA, the Polish Alma Mater, and the Polish Falcons.
-Many well known activists served also on the Board of Directors, and as leaders of 35 Districts (Ojregi) of the Rada.
+The President of the Rada was Francis X. Swietlik, Dean of the School of Law of Marquette University, and Censor of the PNA, and the officers of the Rada represented major Polish American organizations, such as the PNA, the PRCU, the PWA, the Polish Alma Mater, and the Polish Falcons.
+Many well-known activists served also on the Board of Directors, and as leaders of the 35 Districts (Okregi) of the Rada.

-Throughout the war years and during the difficult period after the war, Rada Rolonii Amerykanskiej distinguished itself with broad and efficient relief work for the Polish victims of the war dispersed around the world.
-Between October, 1939 and October, 1948, the Rada distributed to the needy the total of 20 million dollars in humanitarian aid.
+Throughout the war years and during the difficult period after the war, Rada Polonii Amerykanskiej distinguished itself with a broad and efficient relief work for the Polish victims of the war dispersed around the world.
+Between October 1939 and October 1948, the Rada distributed to the needy a total of 20 million dollars in humanitarian aid.
 Its actions covered all continents and all groups of Poles affected by the war: Polish refugees in Africa, the Near East, Europe, Asia and South America, as well as Polish prisoners of war, soldiers of the Polish armed forces in the West, displaced persons in German, Austrian, and Italian camps, and the remaining population in Poland.
 The Rada cooperated with many American and international charitable agencies, such as the American Red Cross, the United Nations Relief and Rehabilitation Agency (UNRRA), the International Refugee Organization (IRO), the National Catholic Welfare Council, Caritas, etc. A detailed report from that activity was presented by President F.X.
-Swietlik on Rada’s convention in Buffalo in December, 1948
+Swietlik at the Rada’s convention in Buffalo, New York, in December of 1948.

 The PNA lodges of District 33 were especially active in the action of collecting clothing and shipping parcels to Polish War victims in Europe and in other parts of the world.
 The cause was supported by another Polish American organization, the Sea League of America, which declared cooperation with District 33 and finally joined it with the general consent.